diva-exchange/divachain/README.md

 The network itself is permission- and leaderless.
 Each peer in the network represents a round-based state machine.
 Each round produces a block.
 The blocks do have a variable size and blocks are produced on demand.

 1. New proposal: each peer in the network may anytime propose a transaction, by sending it to the network.
 Per round, each peer can only add one own transaction.
 2. Voting: each peer receiving a proposal may send a vote to the network.
 Such a vote represents an agreement of a peer with a specific stack of proposals.
-Each peer can vote only once.
-If the peers in the network do not agree (2/3 of the total stake of all peers) on a specific stack of proposals, the voting will go into a new round and all peers can vote again.
+Each peer can vote only once per stack.
-3. Creation of a new block: as soon as consensus is reached through voting for a specific stack of proposals, peers will create the new block.
+3. Creation of a new block: as soon as consensus (2/3 of the network peers) is reached through voting for a specific stack of proposals, peers will create the new block.

 ## API Overview
 Divachain supports two API's: